Kada River

 Kada River is a 2017 Nigerian romantic drama film directed by Toka McBaror who also co-produced it alongside Forinclay Ejeh with executive produced by Olakunle Churchill.
 The film features Nollywood actors and actress such as Joke Silva, Keppy Ekpenyong, Rachel Oniga and Bayray McNwizu.

 Others notable cast members include ex-housemate in Big Brother Naija 2017 - TBoss (Tokunbo Badmus), Ghanaian actress - Fella Makafui, Chris Okagbue, James Blessing, Rakiya Attah and Oluchi Madubuko.
 The film is an epic portraying the crises afflicting Kaduna State, with the title being another name for the Kaduna River.

 Plot

 The film portrays the ancient rivalry between the Boduas and the Shawlains, which has graduated into a tense and bloody unrest.
-Amidst this turmoil two young lovers, Jerome (Chris Okagbue) and Nadia (Fella Makafui), struggle transform the intense hate nurtured between their ethnic groups.
+Amidst this turmoil two young lovers, Jerome (Chris Okagbue) and Nadia (Fella Makafui), struggle to overcome the intense hate nurtured between their ethnic groups.